-In a world that is rapidly changing one cannot afford to be a circumstance of change.
-To thrive, one needs to drive change and make sure that change is for to good of all.
-Malika Rawal’s story shows that when she empathized with a problem she faced a choice, to give herself permission to create change or to ignore her feelings.
+To thrive in our rapidly changing world, we need to drive change, not stand idly by Malika Rawal’s story shows that when she empathized with a problem she faced a choice: to give herself permission to create change or to ignore her feelings.
 Guess what she chose?